Changes to MSME Definition

 Importance of MSME

 MSME has become the backbone of the Indian economy since 2006.
-It is responsible for large-scale employment in rural areas by providing them a collateral-free loan and essential training.
+It is responsible for large-scale employment in rural areas by providing them easy business loan and essential training.
 It contributes around 29% towards the GDP through its national and international trade.